-Business Model Motto: Through the publication, distribution, and sales of Chelly’s books and creative projects, ChellyWood.com provides the world with a library of free, printable sewing patterns to fit dolls of many shapes and all different sizes.
+Business Model Motto: Through the publication, distribution, and sales of Chelly’s creative projects, ChellyWood.com provides the world with a library of free, printable sewing patterns to fit dolls of many shapes and all different sizes.

 Why I give my patterns away for free:

 People online have asked me, “Why do you give away your doll clothes patterns?
 Why not sell them instead?”

 First, when I die and meet my maker (hopefully quite some time from now), I want to leave behind a significant legacy: an online free-access library of doll clothes patterns to fit dolls of many shapes and sizes, and knowledge of how to sew doll clothes that will inspire creativity in others for many generations to come.

 Third, sales of my books and my creative projects (see my TpT store and Etsy store) help provide me with enough money and free time to keep creating more resources for this website’s growing library of free patterns and tutorials.

 And that’s why I give my doll clothes patterns away for free.
 By offering my patterns for free, people keep coming back to this website–and sending their friends and family to visit this website–which in turn, generates more funding for the charity work I do and the free patterns I make.

 More than anything, through this website, I want to make a positive difference in the world.

 Sharing my passion and talent for sewing is one great way to do that.
 Writing books and teaching classes that inspire people to sew and design their own patterns is another.
 Helping to fund charitable programs is yet another.

 And in the future, I’d like to do more to demonstrate my love of books to my followers.
 You may not be aware that I like to create stop-motion videos with literary themes.